bauer-san/CarND-MPC-Project/README.md

 ### The Model
 The model is the same motion model that was used in the class with states: ego vehicle x position, ego vehicle y position, ego vehicle heading (psi), ego vehicle longitudinal velocity, cross track error, and heading error.
+To these, I added the steer angle.
+In practice, I think this would let me model the dynamics of the steering system, from command to the actual tire steer angle.

 ### Timestep Length and Elapsed Duration (N & dt)
 I chose a value of 0.1 sec for dt because it fit with the model latency and a value of 10 loops for N to keep the compute time small-ish.
+I had some stability trouble with the simulator sometimes publishing bad JSON data, which would cause the MPC program to throw a 'parse error' but that trouble did not seem to be related to compute time.

 ### Polynomial Fitting and MPC Preprocessing
-A simple 3rd order polynomial fit was used.
+The only MPC preprocessing was to transform the waypoints to the vehicle coordinate system then a 3rd order polynomial was fit to the waypoints.
+The resulting polynomial was evaluated and used as the desired path.
+Given more time to work on the project, I would want to smooth the waypoints to reduce or avoid the abrupt changes in the desired path.

 ### Model Predictive Control with Latency
-My preferred solution for latency includes adding a state for the steering signal.
-This seems to be more sensible than projecting the measured state forward because IRL this additional steering state would include the dynamics of the steering system.
-However, for this submission, I will test a delay of a single timestep (dt=0.1) by using the solution.x[delta_start+**1**]
+My solution for latency includes adding a state for the steering signal.
+This seems to be more sensible than projecting the measured state forward because, in real life, this additional steering state could model the dynamics of the steering system.

-I have been working on my preferred solution on a branch but it is not ready yet and the project is due.

 ---

 ## Dependencies